cncf/tag-security/project-resources/README.md

-The project-resources directory is intended to be a living directory to include a lot of resources and templates any project or community may find useful as well as making those projects more security aware throughsimple and easy-to-adopt documentation.
+The project-resources directory is intended to be a living directory to include a lot of resources and templates any project or community may find useful as well as making those projects more security aware through simple and easy-to-adopt documentation.
 Updates, suggestions for updates, or discussions for updates should initiate with an [issue](https://github.com/cncf/tag-security/issues) and labeled with